Julian22222/PRACTICE/C_Sharp/Project_MVC_BookShop2/README.md

 - launchSettings.json file:
-  · Is only used on the local development machine.(doesn't work on production server, when deploying ) · Is not deployed.
+  · Is only used on the local development machine.(doesn't work on production server, when deploying ) · Used for the development environment only
+  · The settings in the this file can be overridden by environment variables or command-line arguments (in Program.cs file) · Is not deployed.
   · Contains profile settings.